jhclark/ducttape/README.md

 Introduction
 ============

-This is the in-progress baking of Ducttape, a workflow management system for researchers who heart unix.
-This is a complete overhaul of the LoonyBin workflow manager.
+Ducttape is a workflow management system for researchers who heart unix.
+It allows you to:

+* Write tasks using bash and have dependencies among tasks automatically managed (like Make)
+* Track the versions of the software used, the data used, and even the task descriptions themselves in a very detailed way
+* Quickly and easily run your workflow under multiple input conditions while re-using intermediate results -- without copy-pasting

 Currently, it is alpha quality.
 Proceed with caution and report bugs regularly.

 Want to learn how to use Ducttape?
 Read [TUTORIAL.md](https://github.com/jhclark/ducttape/blob/master/tutorial/TUTORIAL.md).